Scolar02/AirBnB_clone/README.md

 ### Environment

-The project was developed and tested on Ubuntu 20.04 LTS and Ubuntu 22.10.
+The project was developed and tested on Ubuntu 20.04 LTS

-### CLI

-Guide on how to start and use cli will be here.

-### Examples

-The cli images will be shown here

 ### Acknowledgment